sulemanmalik/ImageHub/README.md

 ### Running the application 🏃🏻‍♀️
 1. Clone the application to your machine with `https://github.com/sulemanmalik/ImageHub.git`
 2. Start the backend server which will run on `localhost:3000` by navigating to the root of the project and running `yarn start`
-3. Start the backend server wich will run on `localhost:3001`by navigating to the root of the project and then to `frontend/` and running `yarn start`.
+3. Start the frontend server wich will run on `localhost:3001`by navigating to the root of the project and then to `frontend/` and running `yarn start`
 4. Navigate to `localhost:3001` in your browser and start using ImageHub

 ### API 🚀